ministryofjustice/itpolicycontent/content/acceptable-use.md

 - termination of contract for contractors and agency staff

 ## Keeping control

+You are responsible for protecting your MOJ IT resources.
+This includes keeping your usernames and passwords safe and secure.

 While you might be careful about acceptable use of MOJ IT, there are still risks from [malware](https://en.wikipedia.org/wiki/Malware), [ransomware](https://en.wikipedia.org/wiki/Ransomware), or [phishing](https://en.wikipedia.org/wiki/Phishing) attacks.